TomVickers/Arduino2keypad/docs/README.md

 power of the picoUPS as well as the battery voltage via analog inputs on the Arduino.
 This should allow for a clean shutdown of the Raspberry PI if I detect that the input power is off and the battery voltage is getting low.

+perfboard.jpg

+This image shows how I arranged the components to build the hat for the Arudino.

 rpi-alarm-1.jpg